ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## 3.7 Timing Diagram

+## Summary for modeling tools
+In part 3, we have used both spreadsheets and handwriting models to answer the questions.
+In general, spreadsheets are feasible to follow dozens of values through different states, but it is kind of rigid to use since you don't have much options other than sheets.
+Handwriting models, on the other hand, are more flexible to explain abstract ideas and models, while it might be less organized and less efficient while dealing with too much information.

 # Part 4 Hello, Blinkenlight
 This is the final task of this lab.
 In [this part](https://github.com/shux3/ese5190-2022-lab2-into-the-void-star/tree/main/P4_code), we will modify the given RP2040 example *hello_usb* and *WS2812* to combine a new project that makes the neopixel blink when users send serial commands.
 This part is a good practice to build on existing files and modify the code to fit in a different device.